aman-tugnawat/androbot/README.md

 Data(int )	48	49	50	51	52	53	54
 Data(byte)	48	49	50	51	52	53	54

-The key/button no. can be seen in image shown on top i.e. the promo image.
 For example:
 If the key 1 is pressed on the screen.
 The data send would be single char i.e.“1” which could be type casted and used to establish control over Arduino as follows: